-The Bank is subject to the following minimum capital ratios: 4.5 percent Common Equity Tier 1 capital to risk-weighted assets; 6.0 percent Tier 1 capital to risk-weighted assets; 8.0 percent total capital to risk-weighted assets; and 4.0 percent Tier 1 leverage ratio to average consolidated assets.
-The Bank must also maintain a minimum "capital conservation buffer" equal to 2.5% of its total risk-weighted assets.
-The "capital conservation buffer," which must consist entirely of CET1, is designed to absorb losses during periods of economic stress.
+In addition, the capital rules required a "capital conservation buffer" of 2.5% above each of the minimum risk-based capital ratio requirements (CET1, Tier 1, and total capital), which is designed to absorb losses during periods of economic stress.
+These buffer requirements must be met for a bank or bank holding company to be able to pay dividends, engage in share buybacks, or make discretionary bonus payments to executive management without restriction.
 The capital rules provide for a number of deductions from and adjustments to CET1, which include the requirement that mortgage servicing rights, deferred tax assets arising from temporary differences that could not be realized through net operating loss carrybacks and significant investments in non-consolidated financial entities be deducted from CET1 to the extent that any one such category exceeds 10% of CET1 or all such categories in the aggregate exceed 15% of CET1.